• Skip to primary navigation

 Fairly new is the “Nightrise” experience.
 It’s all about experiencing the summit from a new perspective with an incredible display of dynamic lights glowing amongst the mountain and trees, creating a sense of wonder and amazement.

-Visitors are dazzled by twinkling snowflake lights, interactive projections, and hear soundscapes with guided voices.
+Visitors are dazzled by twinkling snowflake lights and interactive projections, and hear soundscapes with guided voices.
 With the support and partnership of the Stoney Nakoda Nation, they contributed music and spoken word to tell their story about their land and home.

 Banff Gondola Restaurants